 And, here we go again.
 The general shape of the apartment is the direct result of the semicircular shape of the building.
 It is not an ideal situation, however it is nothing to fuss about.
 I have to say that I can’t always explain why an apartment makes me want to start drawing.
 Not all of the layouts I approach are bad.
 Most of my architect colleagues will know exactly what I am talking about.
-You just get an “hmmmm” mood and your wheels instantly start turning.
+You just get into a “hmmmm” mood and your wheels instantly start turning.

 • Completed: 2010

-External storage space: 5m²• The one big thing I have to comment about the layout is the fact that the “technical” space (which is a glorified laundry room/storage) is the one with an actual window while the bathroom has been cramped in the middle of the apartment.
+External storage space: 5m²• The one big thing I have to comment about the layout is the fact that the “technical” space (which is a glorified laundry room/storage) is the one with an actual window, while the bathroom has been cramped in the middle of the apartment.
 Yes, you know by now how I feel about bathrooms with no windows.

 • I initially attempted to keep the angled design, however it did not really work for me.
-So I tried to see if I could make a straight corridor down the middle.
+So, I tried to see if I could make a straight corridor down the middle.
 And surprise!
 It worked.